 Dear church family,

 We’ve been praying, and I’ve been able to talk to Cory and Frankie about worship this week.
 Our first response was that nothing should prevent the worship of God.
 It is our most desperate need in our desperate hours.
 We must worship, and we will not allow a pandemic or any other threat to determine whether we will or not.
-That commitment still stands, but the reality is that I’ve been coughing worse and worse as the week’s gone on.
-I have no other symptoms – in fact I feel great!
-But it’s aggravated and enlarged our concerns about worship for us as a whole community.
+That commitment still stands, but the reality of the COVID-19 pandemic demands that we consider what is means to worship in a safe and responsible way.

 Although it is in reference to a skin disease, there was a provision in the Old Testament (OT) law that even the high priest would not be allowed into the temple for 7 days after being exposed to uncleanness.
 That’s all about the OT ritual system and isn’t primarily about hygiene – but it does create a principle that there are appropriate times for distance, even in corporate worship.
 I think this is a principle that we can adapt and imitate in this context.
 It is only loving that we make sure we’re not a vector for the transmission of any disease, knowing full well that our trust is in God and we serve Him without fearing what this world fears.

 Therefore, because of our commitment to worship and our commitment to love, we’ve decided to change things up this week, and perhaps for several weeks to come.
 We will be doing our Sunday worship gathering online using Zoom.
 Online worship will start at the same time as usual, 10:15 am.
 Details on how to participate in the gathering from a distance have been made available over email.
 Please sign up for our email list now so we can keep you updated, and email firstname.lastname@example.org if you’d like details about this Sunday’s gathering.